-When plant translocation goal is genetic rescue, we expect an increase of plant fitness in reinforced -formerly inbred- populations due to the introduction of new genetic variation and/or heterosis (increased vigor of the cross progeny) (Bell et al. 2019).
-For (re)introduced populations, plant fitness should be higher or similar to reference populations (Weeks et al. 2011).
-It is also important to check for inbreeding and outbreeding depression (reduced fitness in inbred or admixed offspring), and for local adaptation (higher fitness of local genotypes) (Edmands 2007; Menges 2008).
-Up to now these evaluations have been based on phenotypic traits but the new genomic technological developments (section 6C) certainly offer future perspectives in detecting heterosis, inbreeding / outbreeding depression or selection processes.
+When the plant translocation goal is genetic rescue, we expect an increase of plant fitness in reinforced, formerly inbred populations due to the introduction of new genetic variation or heterosis (increased vigor of the cross progeny) (Bell et al. 2019).
+For introduced and reintroduced populations, plant fitness should be higher or similar to reference populations (Weeks et al. 2011).
+It is also important to check for inbreeding and outbreeding depression (reduced fitness in inbred or admixed offspring) and for local adaptation (higher fitness of local genotypes) (Edmands 2007; Menges 2008).
+Up to now, these evaluations have been based on phenotypic traits, but the new genomic technological developments (see below) offer future perspectives in detecting heterosis, inbreeding, and outbreeding depression or selection processes.